ntk148v/awesome-stars/README.md

 - [cookiecutter-simple-django](https://github.com/marcofucci/cookiecutter-simple-django) - A cookiecutter template for creating reusable Django projects quickly.
 - [pyrsync](https://github.com/isislovecruft/pyrsync) - A pure Python module which implements the rsync algorithm.
 - [PySyncIt](https://github.com/db42/PySyncIt) - File synchronization application written in python to sync devices residing on a LAN.
-- [cookiecutter](https://github.com/openstack/cookiecutter) - Cookiecutter Template for new OpenStack projects
+- [cookiecutter](https://github.com/openstack/cookiecutter) - Cookiecutter Template for new OpenStack projects.
+Mirror of code maintained at opendev.org.
 - [ML-From-Scratch](https://github.com/eriklindernoren/ML-From-Scratch) - Machine Learning From Scratch.
 Bare bones NumPy implementations of machine learning models and algorithms with a focus on accessibility.
 Aims to cover everything from linear regression to deep learning.
 - [discover-flask](https://github.com/realpython/discover-flask) - Full Stack Web Development with Flask.
-- [freezer-api](https://github.com/openstack/freezer-api) - REST API interface for Freezer backup, restore and disaster recovery platform
+- [freezer-api](https://github.com/openstack/freezer-api) - REST API interface for Freezer backup, restore and disaster recovery platform.
+Mirror of code maintained at opendev.org.
 - [crudini](https://github.com/pixelb/crudini) - A utility for manipulating ini files
 - [ansible-container](https://github.com/ansible/ansible-container) - DEPRECATED -- Ansible Container was a tool to build Docker images and orchestrate containers using only Ansible playbooks.
 - [ansible](https://github.com/ansible/ansible) - Ansible is a radically simple IT automation platform that makes your applications and systems easier to deploy.
 Avoid writing scripts or custom code to deploy and update your applications — automate in a language that approaches plain English, using SSH, with no agents to install on remote systems. https://docs.ansible.com/ansible/